 Start with a set of five.
 Make sure you keep your back flat, not arched, and that you go through the full range of motion, from straight arms to arms bent and chest two inches from the floor.
 It’s better to do three correctly than 10 with bad form.
 Rest a full minute between sets, aiming for five sets of five.
 Reduce your rest time as the move becomes easier.

-The staple of most strength workouts, traditional squats become infinitely harder with a 20-pound monkey on your back.
+The staple of most strength workouts, traditional squats become more difficult with a 20-pound vest on your back.
 If you’re used to doing squats while holding free weights, leave those behind for your first day with the vest.
-Instead focus on form.
-“Our only real rule is to make sure you are breathing properly—think blowing up a balloon or blowing to warm your hands when it’s cold—so that your neck and breathing muscles don’t work too hard,” says Hulslander.
+Instead, focus on form.
+“Our only real rule is to make sure you are breathing properly — think blowing up a balloon or blowing to warm your hands when it’s cold — so that your neck and breathing muscles don’t work too hard,” says Hulslander.

-Do 10 reps of air squats; rest a minute.
+Do ten reps of air squats; rest for a minute.
 Go again.
 For the rest of the week, add more reps and/or less rest as you get used to the vest.
-In week two, add the dumbbells back in, if you were using them before.
+In week two, add the dumbbells back in if you were using them before.
 Again, start conservatively: 10 reps x two sets.
 Add sets until you are back to your pre-vest standards.

 3 Weighted Vests To Consider

 If you want to give weight vest workouts a shot, you’re going to need a vest.
 But not all weight vests are created equal.
 The best weight vests are durable, hold the weight close to your body to minimize bouncing when you run or do dynamic movements, and allow you to move freely with little or zero movement restriction.